anaganisk/fxfloorboard-code/packager/readme.txt

 saved files will now produce %100 GT10B accurate files. files can be saved/loaded as syx or mid the GT10BFxFloorBoard will also open (guitar version) GT10 SMF (.mid) files, but with unpredicable reasults.

-layout increased to fit 18 chain events, may be a problem for low screen resolutions. (i use 1280 X 800) yet to remove pre-amp 2 as it is not implimented on the GT-10B.
+layout increased to fit 17 chain events, may be a problem for low screen resolutions. (i use 1280 X 800)

 continuing sessions at converting from GT-10 version most items are listed, exception of assigns and custom user settings for harmonizer.